 One of Huntsville’s favorite past times is fun, played outside, great light exercise, and provides the perfect opportunity to spend quality time with older kids, one-on-one or with a group.
 It’s easy to learn and there are some great kid-friendly courses around.

 8.)
 Head to Hays

 Want a fun place to play where your kids will learn a lot about the local flora & fauna?
 Take them to Hays Nature Preserve!
 It’s a great place to go fishing, hiking, or just exploring nature with the kids.
 But on Tuesdays, Thursdays, and Saturdays in the summer, add free fun and activities to the list of reasons to visit.

 Plamore Lanes is offering free games of bowling every weekday this summer for kids under 16.
 It’s super fun, air conditioned, and another great free option to combat those super hot days.

 10.)
 Stay In the Know

-ICYMI: our free smartphone app has even more free things to do listed every week.
+ICYMI: our free smartphone app has even more free things to do listed every week, plus some awesome Deals!
 What are you waiting for?
 Go download it now and start Exploring Huntsville!
 Did we mention it was free?